sspann/personal-site/README.md

 ```

 This command starts the webpack development server that serves the build bundles.
-You can now browse the the site at http://localhost:9000.
+You can now browse the website at http://localhost:9000.
 Changes in the code
 will automatically build and reload the app.

 ## Contributors